 From campgrounds to food aid, assessing the impact of a government shutdown on NH

-As the federal government seems destined for a shutdown, the more than 5,000 federal employees in New Hampshire are facing the possibility of furloughs or delayed paychecks.
+With the federal government now in a shutdown, the more than 5,000 federal employees in New Hampshire are girding for furloughs or delayed paychecks.

 New Hampshire’s federal workforce ranges across the state and across industries: the Portsmouth Naval Shipyard, the Manchester VA Medical Center, the White Mountain National Forest, the Berlin federal prison, the passport processing center at Pease and at other federal agencies.

-How the possible shutdown might affect them isn't entirely clear.
-Workers deemed "essential" would keep working through any shutdown without immediate pay.
-Non-essential workers would likely face furloughs.
+How the shutdown might affect them isn't entirely clear.
+Workers deemed "essential" will keep working through the shutdown without immediate pay.
+Non-essential workers will likely face furloughs.

-A shutdown would also disrupt the end of camping season in the White Mountain National Forest just as the state is approaching the peak fall foliage season.
+On Wednesday, officials said the White Mountain National Forest will remain open to visitors despite the government shutdown.

+A spokesperson from the U.S. Department of Agriculture says wildland firefighting and disaster response on public lands will also continue.

 A lingering shutdown could carry hardship for people who depend on federal assistance programs including the Head Start program, the Special Nutrition Assistance Program, and LIHEAP, which provides assistance for home heating costs for low-income residents.